How to write an effective electrical engineer resume

 - The hybrid resume: A resume format that combines elements of both reverse-chronological and functional resumes.
 This format will spread the focus of the document more evenly between all sections and is commonly used by applicants who are changing career paths or who have large gaps in their employment histories.

-2. How do you write an eye-catching electrical engineer resume summary?
+2. How to write an eye-catching electrical engineer resume summary

 A resume summary is a short statement used at the beginning of a resume to grab an employer’s attention.
 This is accomplished by an applicant including their most pertinent and impressive professional details, such as key accomplishments and years of experience.